 Don’t think about sidestepping that issue by keeping your Golden outside either.
 These dogs need to be around their humans, and a pup that’s kept outdoors all the time is likely to become withdrawn and depressed, which can lead to otherwise uncharacteristic behavioral problems from these dogs.

-What Other Breeds Would Be Suitable for Someone Who Shouldn’t Get a Golden?
+The 6 Other Breeds for Someone Who Can’t Get a Goldie

 While Golden Retrievers are excellent dogs for newbies, they’re far from the only choice.
 If you think that a Golden might not fit in with your existing lifestyle, here are some other breeds worth considering.